riongull/dash-incubator-rules/rules.md

 Admins are configured as Members of the Trello Board, who are the only users who can change data on the board.
 Public users can’t change anything on the board apart from adding comments on cards.
 There is no authoritative or rank difference betweeen Primary Admins and Secondary Admins in general, only as it relates to specific Bounties and Tasks, as detailed in the following section.

-## 4.2 Bounty Admin
+## 4.2 Bounty Management

+### 4.2.1 Creating Bounties

-As described in [Section 3](#31-concepts) above, users create Concepts that Admins review and then create a corresponding Bounty for in the system.
+As described in [Section 3](#31-concepts) above, users create Concepts that Admins review and may approve, which means a Bounty will be created for the production of that Concept.

-Admins are free to approve any Concepts they wish and create corresponding Bounties that will be funded, but two Admins are required to do this.
+Admins can approve any Concept that's inline with the Incubator's current Strategy and Rules.

+Admins can create Concepts although they cannot be approve their own Concept.

+Admins create a new card for an approved Concept and move it to the Specification stage, or straight into a production stage (Project, Service or Job lists) in some circumstances where a spec isn't needed.

+When approving a Concept, the Admin will reply to the user with a comment on the New Concept Card to alert them, and include a link to the corresponding Bounty card they created as follows:

+[@username] Concept approved [link to new bounty card]

+### 4.2.2 Bounty Ownership

-Once a Concept is approved, the first Admin who approved it is set initially as the Primary Admin, who is known as the Owner of the bounty, although Admins can agree to pass ownership of bounties between themselves as needed.
+Once a Bounty is created from a newly approved Concept, the Admin who accepted it sets themself initially as the Primary Admin, who is known as the Bounty Owner, although Admins can agree to pass ownership of bounties between themselves later.

 Any Admin may subsequently claim the Secondary Admin role for that Bounty.
 No more than two Admins are allowed to administer Tasks on a Bounty at a given time.

-The main purpose of the Secondary Admin is to allow the Primary Admin to reserve, do, and claim Tasks on their own Bounty.
-Admins may not receive rewards for Tasks that they define or specify.
-When a Primary Admin wants to do work (specification, production, or QA) on their own Bounty the Secondary Admin must administer such tasks, and they (the Secondary Admin) then gets the commissions for those tasks.
+The main purpose of the Secondary Admin is to allow the Primary Admin to reserve, complete, and claim Tasks on their own Bounty.
+Admins may not receive rewards for Tasks that they create or redefine.
+When a Primary Admin wants to do work (specification, production, or QA) on their own Bounty the Secondary Admin must administer such tasks, and they (the Secondary Admin) then receive the Admin reward for those tasks.
 This applies to [reserving tasks](#233-reserving-a-task) and [claiming rewards](#234-claiming-a-reward).

 Secondary Admins are allowed to reserve, produce, and claim task as any normal user would.
 This effectively gives Admins the ability to both administer Tasks and reserve, produce, and claim Tasks belonging to any Bounty.
-It does this while also retaining checks and balances, disallowing anyone from being able to approve their own work.
+It does this while also retaining checks and balances, preventing Admins from being able to define or approve claims on their own Tasks.

-For example, Admin Alice is the first Admin to approve a Concept.
-Admin Bob subsequently claims the role of Secondary Admin.
-The Concept becomes a Bounty with Alice as the Primary Admin and Bob as the Secondary Admin.
-Specifier Sam creates a Spec that results in Production Tasks 1 and 2.
-Developer Dave requests, implements, and claims Production Task 1.
-Admin Alice processes Dave's claim and receives commission.
-Primary Admin Alice requests to reserve Production Task 2.
-Secondary Admin Bob approves the reservation.
-Alice finishes the work and makes her claim.
-Bob processes the claim and receives his commission.

-The Primary Admin has the default permission to edit (add tasks, move from stage to stage, etc.) the Bounty Cards.
+The Primary Admin has the default permission to manage Bounty Cards.
 Non-admin users can only comment on Cards.

-Secondary Admins only have permission to process requests from the Primary Admin, as explained above.
+Secondary Admins normally can only process requests from the Primary Admin, although in some circumstances, such as if the Primary Admin is unavailable during a criticial time, manage Tasks and approve Claims on the bounty.

-### 4.2.1 Bounty Cards
+### 4.3.1 Bounty Cards

 Primary Admins assign themselves as Card Members on Trello to signify their role for that Bounty.
 Secondary Admins assign their username to a given Card's "Secondary Admin" custom field to signify their role for that Bounty.
 Cards should always have a Primary Admin, and may have a Secondary Admin.
 No more than two Admins are allowed on a Card at any given time.